The Power of the Pocket

 It can’t be denied; women love pockets.
 Why are we so pleasantly surprised when a garment has pockets?
-Unrequited pocket love dates back generations.
+Our unwavering pocket love dates back generations.
 The history of pockets is full of politics, intrigue, independence and, of course, fashion.

 In the beginning, both men and women carried a purse.
 During the Middle Ages, a little pouch would be attached to the waist suspended from belts (an early fanny pack!).
 The next evolution came with a move to urban living.
 These pouches could be sewn right into clothing, enabling the wearer to conceal the items they were carrying and keep them close to their body.
 Men’s jackets and women’s petticoats were outfitted with little slits which allowed access to your tied-on pouch directly through your clothing.
 The pocket was born!

 However, unlike pockets on men’s clothing, which were easily accessible and sewn right into the linings of their coats, waistcoats and pants, women still had to rely on having separate pockets underneath their petticoats.
 In the 17th century, our pockets would be tied between the first and second petticoat, making our pockets not easily accessible in public.

 As women’s fashion evolved, the hidden pocket slowly began to disappear as more figure-hugging dresses and minuscule decorative bags became the fashion.
 Holding next to nothing, the “reticule” bag wasn’t very functional beyond holding a handkerchief.
 At this point in history, the lack of pockets pointed directly to social standing, as women wouldn’t have direct access to money or property, and would therefore have no need for easy access to them.

 Next up, beware the clandestine pockets of the French Revolution!
 It is believed pockets were outlawed from women’s clothing to keep women from covert operations concealing revolutionary material.